-Admission Schedule Foreign Service (Global Govern e Sub-program ance Program) Asian Public Policy Program This schedule is subject to change if you wish to apply for scholarships Number of Students to Be Admitted Several Number of Students to Be Admitted 15 Application Period Mid-March Application Period October-May Selection (Document Screening.
-Online Interview may be conducted only when necessary) Early-April Selection (Written examination [Math, English] and Online Interview will be conducted) May-June Admission Decision End-April Admission Decision June FSS and APPP are both two-year program and start in mid-September.
-Application and selection procedures differ depending on each program and category.
+Admission Schedule Foreign Service (Global Govern Asian Public Policy Program This schedule is subject to change if you wish to apply for scholarships Number of Students to Be Admitted Several Number of Students to Be Admitted 15 Application Period Mid-March Application Period October-May Selection (Document Screening, Online Interview may be conducted only when necessary) Early-April Selection (Written examination [Math, English] and Online Interview will be conducted) May-June Admission Decision End-April Admission Decision June FSS and APPP are both two-year program and start in mid-September.
+Please note that there are also spring enrollment programs, which require applicants to have Application and selection procedures differ depending on each program and category.
 Application schedule may vary from year to year, so please be sure to check the latest application

 Number of Students to Be Admitted

 Course International and Public Administration Public Economics

-Public Law Program Global Governance Program (including FSS) Public Economics Program Asian Public Policy Program
+Program Public Law Program Global Governance Program (including FSS) Public Economics Program Asian Public Policy Program

 Duration Category

-General about 30
+General abou

-Two years Mid-Career about 15
+Two years Mid-Career about 30 about 15

 International Students

 One year Mid-Career about 10 -

 Total Capacity 55

-\Mid-Career Only.
+Mid-Career Only.
 For detailed admission information for APPP, please visit

 Access and Campus